 PfP Supports These Policy Issues:

--Help centers and family child care providers access required services in order to include children with special needs
+- Help centers and family child care providers access required services and supports to include children with special needs

 Advocates: Contacting Your Elected Officials